wp-cli/handbook/index.md

 <h3 id="autocomplete">Autocomplete</h3>

-WP-CLI comes with an autocomplete script for commands and subcommands.
+WP-CLI comes with an autocomplete script for command, subcommand and flag names.

 If you're using **Bash**, add the following lines to `~/.bash_profile`: